(December 14, 2017 / JNS)

 “In my experience, we began using tools as soon as they arrived, while exercising the required caution,” he said.

-Commenting on reports regarding glitches in the F-35’s software, he explained, “This is a very sophisticate plane.
+Commenting on reports regarding glitches in the F-35’s software, he explained that “this is a very sophisticate plane.
 Every new system has mistakes.
-Some are linked to the platform and some are linked to the very advanced computerization.”
+Some are linked to the platform, and some are linked to the very advanced computerization.”

 Ultimately, Segoli said, the IAF will need to answer the question of how to use such an advanced aircraft in its day-to-day task of engaging Israel’s asymmetric threats, notably the Hamas and Hezbollah terror groups.

-“I think this plane will also have to be used in the day-to-day challenges that we deal with in Lebanon and Gaza,” Segoli said.
+“I think this plane will also have to be used in the day-to-day challenges that we deal with in Lebanon and Gaza,” said Segoli.